 Can’t Hold We Down Ft.
 Popcaan

 This song brings out Kano’s Caribbean side out and I like that.
 I personally liked this song as it was a little different feel to the usual Kano song while still keeping his uniqueness.
-For me the line “All black Range Rover, all black women, I bet the Daily Mail wan’ photoshop a spliff in” mad me laugh.
-This is a reference to the fact stereotypically Black stars are usually portrayed negatively in the UK newspaper publication.
+For me the line “All black Range Rover, all black women, I bet the Daily Mail wan’ photoshop a spliff in” made me laugh.
+This is a reference to the fact stereotypically Black stars are usually portrayed negatively in the UK newspaper publication especially in the Daily Mail online.
 Popcaan offers a nice relief and a dancehall sound to this song which is refreshing.
-Kano references his rapper friends again showing the genuine friendship they all have.
+Kano references his rapper friends again showing the genuine friendship they all have which goes deeper than music.
 I particularly like the outro as Popcaan and Kano vibes off eachother.
 Kano is so good at going back and forth with other artists as we see him regularly do with Ghetts and Giggs.
 Kano raps; “Fly guys summer (Hey) sent the kids out the ends (Hey, hey), but you can’t take the ends out the kid” reminding us that he remembers where he comes from and will always rep. I will definitely be replaying this song.

 Got My Brandy, Got My Beats Ft.
 Lil Silva